 - Heat oven to 180 C / 356°F

-- Prepare a 2 x 18 cm / 7 inches pan with parchment paper
+- Prepare 2 x 18 cm / 7 inches pan with parchment paper or grease throughout

-- With an Electric hand mixer beat together room temperature egg, oil, granulated sugar and brown sugar for a minute or two
+- With an Electric hand mixer whip together room temperature egg, oil, granulated sugar, and brown sugar for a minute or two

-- Sift dry ingredients (flour, baking powder, baking soda, spice, salt) and fold into wet ingredients then fold shredded carrot and chopped pecan in with the help of a Rubber spatula
+- Sift dry ingredients (flour, baking powder, baking soda, spices, salt) and fold into wet ingredients, then fold in shredded carrot and chopped nuts with the help of a Rubber spatula

-- Pour cake batter into cake pans.
+- Pour cake batter into the prepared cake pans.
 Make sure they weight equal, use a digital scale

 - Cool them on Cooling rack

-- Once cakes are cooled, trim 1-2cm off around the edges on one of them, keep the other one as it is.
+- Once cakes are cooled, trim 1-2cm / 0.4-0.8 inches off around the edges on one of them, keep the other one as it is.
 Pop them into the freezer for 5-10 minutes before assembling the cake

 Cream cheese mousse

-- Squeeze excess water from gelatin and stir into hot cream then mix in the lemon juice.
-It won’t taste lemon but the lemon balances the flavours; Let it cool to room temperature.
-Do not place it into the fride as gelatin tends to form lumps if cools to quickly
+- Squeeze excess water from the gelatin sheets and stir them into the hot cream, then mix in the lemon juice.
+Let the mixture cool to room temperature.
+Do not place it into the fridge as gelatin tends to form lumps if cools to quickly

 - Whip heavy cream until soft peaks and very gently, using a Rubber spatula fold into the cream cheese mixture.
 It must stay light and fluffy